panda3d/panda3d-docs/programming/models-and-actors/multi-part-actors.rst

    myactor.play('Animation Name', 'Part Name')

-If you want to use AnimControl, as explained in :ref:`this section <actor-animations>`, you must supply the partname as second parameter in getAnimControl():
+If you want to use AnimControl, as explained in :ref:`this section <actor-animations>`, you must supply the part name as second parameter in getAnimControl():

 .. code-block:: python